CRM DATA WAREHOUSE

-First and foremost, you should know that the process associated with building and maintaining a data warehouse is known as “ITERACTIVE DEVELOPMENT” process.
+First and foremost, you should know that the process associated with building and maintaining a data warehouse is known as “ITERATIVE DEVELOPMENT” process.

-As a CRM consultant, you should know that there are some back process that are involved in building and implementing a data warehouse.
-These are shown in the diagram below.
+As a CRM consultant, you should know that there is some back process that is involved in building and implementing a data warehouse.

 - GATHER REQUIREMENT: